miniOrangeDev/miniorange-java-jwt-authentication-example-app/README.md

 ### 10. Test the Login
 - Open a private/incognito window in your browser.
-- Visit the following URL `http://localhost:8080/sso?action=login`.
+- Visit the following URL `http://localhost:8080`.
+- This will redirect you to home page.
+- Click on Login with miniOrange button.
-- This will redirect you to the miniOrange login page.
+- This will redirect you to miniOrange login page.
 - Enter your miniOrange user credentials.
 Upon successful authentication, you'll be logged into your Java JWT application.

 ### Troubleshooting